Sacred Mountains of China: Other sacred mountains

-Lu shan is also an important sacred mountain in Chinese Buddhism, especially for Pure Land Buddhism.
+Mount Lu is also an important sacred mountain in Chinese Buddhism, especially for Pure Land Buddhism.
 It is the site Donglin Temple, founded by the Pure Land patriarch Huiyuan.

+There are also sacred mountains in Tibetan Buddhism, which are considered holy sites of Tibetan Buddhism.

 Five Mountains of Chan Buddhism

 Chan Buddhism developed the Five Mountains and Ten Temples System (五山十刹, wushan shicha) during the late Southern Song (1127–1279).

 The five mountains where the top Chan monasteries in the empire were located were: